 1. Apps Audit Tool

-This service conducts automated 24/7 scans of all third-party apps that are connected to the G Suite accounts of your employees to identify risky business apps.
+This shadow IT monitoring service conducts automated 24/7 scans of all third-party apps that are connected to the G Suite accounts of your employees to identify risky business apps and enhance information security.
 With this tool, the risk of your business data getting leaked or lost is minimized.

 As we said, it helps to quickly create a list of banned applications you need to gather as part of rule 2.
 Rather than rely on two-factor authentication only, modern workplaces now opt for adaptive, behavioral-based solutions that analyze risk indicators to detect suspicious activity and risky applications.